Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

 {\it Temperature, disorder and frequency dependence of the Quality factor.\textemdash} At sufficiently high temperatures, $Q$ decreases sharply due to the increasing number of thermal quasiparticles \cite{sergeev2002ultrasensitive}.
 Therefore, this region is not of interest in our analysis.
-In the superconducting region, ${1\over Q}$ is proportional to the residual quasiparticle (QP) number, which will be reduced greatly by decreasing temperature~\cite{valenti2019,sergeev2002ultrasensitive}.
+In the superconducting region, ${1\over Q}$ is proportional to the remaining number of thermal quasiparticles, which will be reduced greatly by decreasing temperature~\cite{valenti2019,sergeev2002ultrasensitive}.
 As a consequence, $Q$ will increase substantially with decreasing temperature.
 However, as Fig.~\ref{Fig:Q_U1} shows, this increase levels off for sufficiently low $T \leq 0.1T_c$ which is roughly consistent with experimental results \cite{samkharadze2016high}.
-The origin of this saturation of $Q$ may be due to quantum fluctuations \cite{cea2014,abhisek2020} captured in our analysis by the employed gauge-invariant random phase approximation.
-Since experimentally it is more costly to reach lower temperatures, this sets the optimal temperature for device operation around $0.1-0.15T_c$, which is the highest temperature with a $Q$ close to maximum for a given disorder and frequency.
+The origin of this saturation of $Q$ is due to quantum fluctuations \cite{cea2014,abhisek2020}, captured in our analysis by the employed gauge-invariant random phase approximation, that smear out the real conductivity so that it is finite even below the spectral gap.
+Since $Q$ is a decreasing function of temperature, the optimal operation of the device will always occur at the lowest temperature that can be reached experimentally though large values of $Q$ can still be observed for $T \sim 0.1T_c$.
+We note that we are assuming a thermal distribution of quasiparticles but there is substantial evidence that in the low temperature limit, the distribution may be non-thermal \cite{chang1977,wolter1981}.
+However, the quality factor measured experimentally \cite{devisser2014} is still quite large $Q > 10^4$, so we do not expect that our main results are altered qualitatively by considering a non-thermal distribution.

-Regarding the dependence on disorder, for sufficiently low temperature, $Q$ decreases sharply as disorder is increased, see Fig.~\ref{Fig:Q_U1}.
-This is expected as both quantum fluctuations and spatial inhomogeneities facilitate the absorption of the incoming electromagnetic radiation and therefore the decrease of the quality factor.
-Despite of this decrease, $Q$ is still relatively large, of order $10^6$ for $\omega=0.028\Delta_0\sim 2.5$ GHz and around $10^5$ for $\omega=0.112\Delta_0\sim 10$ GHz, in the sub-gap frequency region of interest provided that the disorder strength is not too strong $V \lesssim 2$ where $V$ is expressed in units of $t$.
-The $V \geq 2$ insulating region is of no interest for applications.
+Regarding the dependence on disorder, for sufficiently low temperatures, $Q$ decreases sharply as disorder is increased, see Fig.~\ref{Fig:Q_U1}.
+This is expected as both quantum fluctuations and spatial inhomogeneities facilitate the absorption of the incoming electromagnetic radiation and therefore the decrease of $Q$.
+Despite of this decrease, $Q$ is still large $\sim 10^4$ for $f \sim 2.5$ GHz and $\sim 5\times 10^3$ for $f \sim 10$ GHz, in the sub-gap frequency region of interest provided that the disorder strength is not too strong $V \lesssim 2$ where $V$ is expressed in units of $t$.
+The $V > 2$ insulating region is of no interest for applications.